ahmeddhussain/ivolve-GitOps/README.md

 ## Local Development with Docker Compose

-Unchanged from the original project — RDS is AWS-only, so local dev still runs a throwaway MySQL container.
+RDS is CLoud Native only, so local dev still runs a throwaway MySQL container.

 ```bash
 cd docker